GispoCoding/pytest-qgis/README.md

 ## License

-Distributed under the terms of the `GNU GPL v2.0`_ license, "pytest-qgis" is free and open source software
+Distributed under the terms of the `GNU GPL v2.0` license, "pytest-qgis" is free and open source software.